-Should I be saving money?
+Should I save money?

 We’re always told we should save money, but why?
 And most importantly, how on earth do you save when living is so darn expensive?
+Read on for some easy ways to save money, and why it might be a good idea to start!

 teen on bike looking into the water in thought